-Dr Fiona EdmondsLecturer in Regional History
+Dr Fiona EdmondsLecturer in Regional History and Director of the Regional Heritage Centre

 I am a historian of medieval Britain and Ireland, with research interests ranging from the sixth century to the twelfth.
 My work knows no borders, focusing on maritime connections and now-lost kingdoms.
 Particular areas of interest are the Irish Sea region in the Viking Age, and 'Middle Britain' (northern England and southern Scotland) prior to the Anglo-Scottish border.
 My monograph investigates links between the kingdom of Northumbria and the Gaelic-speaking world, and I have also worked on connections between Northumbria, Strathclyde and Wales.
 I have been involved in funded projects on Furness Abbey’s links across the Irish Sea and contacts between Britain and Brittany.
 I am interested in interdisciplinary work, for example combining historical and linguistic evidence through the study of names.
 I am the Director of the Regional Heritage Centre.